bgins/elm-pages-blog/README.md

 # elm-pages-starter

-This is an example repo to get you up and running with `elm-pages`.

-The entrypoint file is `index.js`.
-That file imports `src/Main.elm`.
-The `content` folder is turned into your static pages.
-The rest is mostly determined by logic in the Elm code!
-Learn more with the resources below.
+This is my blog built with `elm-pages`.
+I used [elm-pages-starter](https://github.com/dillonkearns/elm-pages-starter) as a starting point.

+Any parts of the `elm-pages-blog` may be used under a BSD-3 license with the exception of the text and images that make up my blog posts.
+Feel free to ask me if you would like to use that content.
+Most likely I will say yes.

+The setup instructions and links to documentation that follow are lightly adapted from the `elm-pages-starter` repository.

 ## Setup Instructions
-Click "Use this template" on this Github page to fork the repo.

-Or git clone it:
+git clone it:

 ```
-git clone git@github.com:dillonkearns/elm-pages-starter.git
+git clone git@github.com:bgins/elm-pages-blog.git
 ```

 Then install and run the dev server